HackerSpace-PESU/Best11-Fantasycricket/README.md

 To run our project follow these steps

-1. Clone our repo into your system using
+1. Clone our repo into your system

 2. Change your directory to 'Best11-Fantasycricket' using
 ```bash